 Yes.
 Health insurance is mandated by the federal government.
-You do not need health insurance to access services at the campus health center but it’s important for when you need to access services off-campus (on weekends, off-hours, and for specialty or emergency care).
+You do not need health insurance to access services at the campus health center but it’s important for when you need to pay for prescriptions or lab tests obtained from Student Health and especially to access services off-campus (on weekends, off-hours, and for specialty or emergency care).

 Do you need me to send my medical records to you?

 If you have health concerns that need ongoing care, please have your current healthcare provider send you copies of your medical records.
 Keep a copy for yourself and send / deliver another copy to Student Health Services.

 When you get to SF State, make an appointment with one of our providers.